Young, healthy people may have to wait until 2022 for vaccine, top WHO scientist says

 Although young people can get sick and die of covid-19, the disease caused by the coronavirus, and can spread the virus to others, some evidence suggests they are less likely to suffer serious complications than older people or those with health problems.

 With an unprecedented global demand for a vaccine, governments will have to work to ensure that people most at risk get immunized first.
-By 2022, it is hoped that mortality rates will have dropped and the most vulnerable people will be protected, Swaminathan said.
+By 2022, it is hoped that mortality rates will have dropped and the most vulnerable people will be protected, Swaminathan said Wednesday.

 Swaminathan reiterated the WHO’s stance against allowing the virus to spread unchecked in an effort to reach herd immunity, emphasizing that the concept should be discussed only within the context of a vaccine.